HTTPArchive/almanac.httparchive.org/src/content/en/2024/media.md

 {{ figure_markup(
   image="TODO.png",
-  caption="Distribution of image bits per pixel.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1214411230&format=interactive",
-  sheets_gid="1417829992",
-  sql_file="bytes_and_dimensions.sql"
+  caption="Distribution of image bits per pixel.", description="A bar chart showing the distribution of image bits per pixel, for both desktop and mobile.
+The desktop bars are consistently ever-so-slightly shorter than the mobile ones, but are unlabelled.
+At the tenth percentile, the web's images weigh in at 0.1 bits per pixel for mobile.
+At the 25th, 0.9, at the 50th, 2.1, at the 75th, 5.6, and finally, at the 90th percentile, mobile images weigh in at a whopping 12.9 bits per pixel.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=1214411230&format=interactive", sheets_gid="1417829992", sql_file="bytes_and_dimensions.sql"
 )
 }}

-The median image is compressed to 2.1 bits per pixel, a tad better than that 1990s rule of thumb.
-And, good news, [it is also a tad better than when we last surveyed the web's images in 2022](https://almanac.httparchive.org/en/2022/media#fig-14).
+The median image is compressed to 2.1 bits per pixel, representing a tad more compression than that 1990s rule of thumb.
+[This is also slightly more compression than we saw when we last surveyed the web's images in 2022](https://almanac.httparchive.org/en/2022/media#fig-14).

-When we break these numbers down, we can see that *every* format saw fewer bits spent per pixel in 2024 than they did in 2022 – except for one.
+When we break compression down by format, we can see that *every* format saw fewer bits spent per pixel in 2024 than they did in 2022 – except for one.

 ### Bit per pixel by format

 {{ figure_markup(
   image="TODO.png",
-  caption="Median bits per pixel by format.", description="TODO", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=165542730&format=interactive",
-  sheets_gid="1416380443",
-  sql_file="bytes_and_dimensions_by_format.sql"
+  caption="Median bits per pixel by format.", description="A bar chart showing the median bits per pixel, by format, for a number of popular image formats.
+The desktop and mobile numbers are similar and only the mobile bars are labelled.
+GIF weighs in at 6.7 bits per pixel; PNG: 3.8; JPG: 2.0; AVIF: 1.4 and WebP is smallest at 1.3 bits per pixel.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQCSP87WE9bhFjIICxcrpIEGQlz3xBq33-ODZ8e91XSLUbLvAZjk25GhOdDtFIZCzPcS-VrSygr7pmz/pubchart?oid=165542730&format=interactive", sheets_gid="1416380443", sql_file="bytes_and_dimensions_by_format.sql"
 )
 }}

-[Compared to 2022](https://almanac.httparchive.org/en/2022/media#fig-15), the median PNG is compressed about 10% more; the median WebP is compressed about 8% more; and the median JPEG is compressed around 5% more. <!--TODO double-check these percentages --> It is hard to know exactly what the causes are here, but we hypothesize that it is the result of wider adoption of two things: modern encoders, which provide more bang for the buck, and automated image-processing pipelines, which ensure that every image that makes its way to a user has been well-compressed.
+[Compared to 2022](https://almanac.httparchive.org/en/2022/media#fig-15), the median PNG is compressed about 10% more; the median WebP is compressed about 8% more; and the median JPEG is compressed around 5% more. <!--TODO double-check these percentages --> It is hard to know exactly what the causes are here, but we hypothesize that an increase in compression is the result of wider adoption of two things: modern encoders, which provide more bang for the buck, and automated image-processing pipelines, which ensure that every image that makes its way to a user has been well-compressed.

 The one format that bucked this trend was AVIF.
 The median AVIF's bits-per-pixel went up from an even 1.0 in 2022 to 1.4 bits per pixel in 2024 – an *increase* of 40%.
 Funnily enough, we hypothesize the same root cause.
 The current, diverse crop of AVIF encoders is likely making different quality/filesize tradeoffs, sacrificing less quality at default settings than AOM's official libavif encoder was two years ago.

-We have no idea why GIFs got significantly more efficient, but we do know why they are so much less compressed than all of the other formats.
+We have no idea why GIFs got significantly more efficient, but we do know why they are so much less-compressed than all of the other formats.
 Our query is per pixel, and it does not take animated images into account, though many GIFs are animated\!

 ### GIFs, animated and not